f17208/game-of-life/README.md

 `yarn test`: runs all tests but e2e.
 Does not require a running instance of the app.

 ## Other scripts

 Other scripts you can run from the project's root directory:

-### `yarn lint`

-Runs eslint to analyze code style.
+`yarn lint`: runs eslint to analyze code style.
 Use --fix option to fix errors that can be automatically fixed.